-These impressive ornamental specimens grow outside in sheltered location in USDA zones 8-11.
+These impressive ornamental specimens grow outside in sheltered location in USDA zones 8 through 11.
 Colocasia is a swamp plant that develops a hardy root system under the water.
 For this reason, elephant ears make great landscape plants in, around, or near water features in the garden.
 In the chillier northern areas, elephant ear is treated as an annual wherein the bulbs or tubers of the plant are dug up and stored through the winter and then replanted in the spring.

 How to Grow Elephant Ears Indoors